Dear fellow practitioners,

 I’m not going to show you how to make money while you sleep or travel the world.

-I’m not going to school you on how to have better coaching skills.
-Or how to become a better writer.
-Or find your niche.
-Or have a high conversion rate.
+I’m not going to give you my take on the best coaching skills.
+Or show you how to find your niche.
+Or how to have a high conversion rate.

-Starting later this year, I’ll share how I built a successful practice by mostly discounting the dizzying amount of advice that’s being thrown around about how to make it as a health coach.
+I’d like to share about how I built a successful coaching practice by mostly discounting the dizzying amount of advice that’s being thrown around about how to make it as a health coach.
 I certainly don’t have all the answers, but I have a profitable, sustainable business that I thoroughly enjoy as a result of following my instincts and largely ignoring the “experts.”
+(In the meantime, if you’d like to hear me talk about my approach to a successful health coaching practice, please check out my Wellpreneur interview with host, Amanda Cook.)

-I’m an introvert who’s played the long game.
-(Laine is an introvert too.)
-And after 10 years, I wouldn’t have done anything differently, which includes growing a team, paring it all back down to just me, and then growing a team again.
+I’m an introvert who’s played the long game and I wouldn’t have done anything differently, which includes growing a team, then paring it all back down to just me, then growing a team again, then paring it back down to me.
+(For those of you considering building a team, or even adding one person to your team, I’m thinking of leading a short teleclass on that journey and all that I learned.)

-And even later, for those interested in writing and publishing a book, I’ll share my 3+-year journey in writing and publishing my cookbook, which will be available September 19, 2017.
+And even later, for those interested in writing and publishing a book, I’ll share my 5-year journey in writing and publishing my bestselling cookbook.
 I’ll offer insights into doing things the right way – in other words, not slapping together a poorly-designed .pdf and putting it up for sale.
 (Sorry, it’s just what I frequently see and it does a disservice to the author and the reader.)
-My co-author Lisa and I established our own publishing company and have gone to painstaking lengths to make this book as professional as possible.
-Again, more later…

 Have I made mistakes?
 Of course.
 I’ll share many of my missteps, including the rabbit holes I’ve gone down.

-Sure, we publish a weekly newsletter, but if you’ve been with us a while, you may have noticed that we rarely sell stuff.
-We write about things that we’re passionate and excited about – and think that you may want to know about, too.
+Sure, I publish a semi-regular newsletter, but if you’ve been with me a while, you may have noticed that I rarely sell stuff.
+I write about things that I’m passionate and excited about – and think that you may want to know about, too.

 If you listen to many of the “experts” selling you programs on how to “make it,” it’s mostly for extroverts.
 (By the way, I don’t consider myself an expert.)